necopinus/resume/README.md

 To build:

-1. Generate HTML using `./node_modules/.bin/resumed render --theme jsonresume-theme-local`.
+1. Generate HTML using `yarn run resumed render --theme jsonresume-theme-local`.

 2. Open the HTML file up in Chrome and print it there.
 Adjust the margins to match the HTML text width and provide sane page breaks (0.75" top/bottom and 0.5" left/right seems to work well).